 \section{Conclusions}

-In this paper, we proposed a novel joint estimation algorithm for estimating the parameters of multiple targets based on the MIMO-OFDM waveforms in ISAC systems.
-We jointly estimated the angle-range-velocity information of potential targets by fully exploiting the received echo signals in a coherent processing interval.
-Theoretical analysis for the maximum unambiguous range, resolution, and processing gain were provided to evaluate the performance of the proposed echo signal processing algorithm.
-Extensive simulation results verified that the proposed approach can achieve much better parameter estimation performance compared to existing algorithm.
-Based on this initial work, we will further investigate transmit beamforming designs and more efficient echo signal processing algorithms for practical applications, in order to achieve a better performance trade-off between multiuser communications and radar target parameter estimation.
+In this paper we proposed a novel algorithm for jointly estimating the parameters of multiple targets based on the use of conventional MIMO-OFDM waveforms in an ISAC system.
+The algorithm jointly estimates the angle-range-velocity information of potential targets by fully exploiting the received echo signals within a coherent processing interval.
+A theoretical analysis for the maximum unambiguous range, resolution, and SNR processing gain was provided to evaluate the performance of the proposed algorithm.
+Extensive simulation results verified that the proposed approach can achieve much better parameter estimation performance than the existing algorithms using MIMO-OFDM communication waveforms, as well as performance close to that achieved by a radar-only system using LFMCW waveforms. {Based on this initial work, we will further investigate algorithm design for ultra-wideband (UWB) MIMO-OFDM waveforms and transmit waveform design for general ISAC scenarios in which the users and targets are in different positions.}